WW1 Casualty: Sapper 426354 Harry Leyland -

 Harry's father, Henry, listed in the 1914 ELectoral Roll

 Harry Leyland was killed at the Battle of Estaires in April 1918, part of the German Spring Offensive.

-The battle opened on the evening of 7 April, with a heavy German artillery barrage against the southern part of the Allied line (between Armentières and Festubert).
-The barrage continued until dawn on 9 April.
+The battle opened on the evening of 7th April, with a heavy German artillery barrage against the southern pat of the Allied line (between Armentieres and Festubert).
+The barrage continued until dawn on 9th April.
 The German Sixth Army then attacked with eight divisions.
-The centre of the attack struck the Portuguese divisions, which crumbled.
-The British 55th Division (south of the Portuguese) pulled back its northern brigade and despite numerous further attacks held its ground for the rest of the battle.
-The British 40th Division (to the north) was outflanked and attacked from the rear and fell back to the north.
+The centre of the attack struck the Portugese divisions, which crumbled.
+The British 55th Division (South of the Portugese) pulled back its northern brigade and despite numerous further attacks held its ground for the rest of the battle.
+The British 40th Division (to the north) was outflanked and attacked from the rear and fell back to the North.

 The Germans broke through 15 km of front and advanced up to 8 km, the most advanced probe reaching Estaires on the Lys.
 There they were finally halted by British reserve divisions.

-The Parish Magazine of 29th May 1918 added 10 names to the existing 106 who had already fallen, including “Despatch-Rider Harry Leyland, 22, Royal Engineers.
+The Parish Magazine of 29th May 1918 added 10 names to the existing 106 who had already fallen, including "Despatch Rider Harry Leyland, 22, Royal Engineers.
 Killed while on duty 9th April.
-Lived with parents, 16, Cyprus Street”.
+Lived with his parents, 16, Cyprus Street"